pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Render Mode

 Buffered Rotations - Keeps a buffer of the map, track and routes in memory (only refreshes every Compute Interval).
 Should result in better performance and less battery consumption, a the cost of higher memory usage for the buffer.
 Unbuffered Rotations - No buffer, all rotations are done manually every compute, will take more cpu to calculate each time a render occurs.
 Allows low memory devices to still have rotating maps.
+Note: this mode does make the map tiles visible as small artifacts between the map tiles, so maps do not look the best in this mode.
 Buffered Without Rotations - Same as Buffered Rotations mode but does not rotate the map.
 No Buffer No Rotations - Same as Unbuffered Rotations mode but does not rotate the map.